wonjinYi/sanjae-gemma/README.md

 The features provided by the frontend require the power of AI.
 There are simple flask-based servers as an intermediary for calling AI services.
 These servers run on GCP Cloud Function.

+If you need a simple guide and template, you can refer to the directory `GCPCloudFunctions` on root of this repository.

 ### AI Services

 - User Cases Analysis :